teddy-ambona/financial-data-api/terraform/README.md

 Where `<module>/terragrunt.hcl` could be `data-storage/terragrunt.hcl` and `A <-- B` mean `A` imports `B`

+You can adjust `_envcommon/*` depending on how DRY you want your terraform code to be.
+I personally tend to only leave the variables declaration as well as the terraform states fetching in these files.
+The resources are not DRY and remain in the environment folders.

 ## 3 - Modules deployment

 ### A - Create S3 bucket and Dynamo DB for state lock